 - 2 teaspoons sesame oil

-Season beef with salt and pepper.
-Put oil in the cooking pot and select browning.
-When oil begins to sizzle, brown meat in batches until all meat is browned – do not crowd.
+- Season beef with a generous amount of salt and pepper.
+Select Saute to preheat the pressure cooking pot.
+When hot, add the oil and brown the meat in batches until all meat is browned: do not crowd.
 Transfer meat to a plate when browned.

-When all meat is browned select Sauté and add garlic to the pot.
-Sauté for 1 minute.
+- When all of the meat is browned, add the garlic to the pot and cook for 1 minute.

-Combine the cornstarch and water, whisking until smooth.
-Add cornstarch mixture to the sauce in the pot stirring constantly.
-Select Simmer and bring to a boil, stirring constantly until sauce thickens.
+- In a small bowl, combine the cornstarch and water, whisking until smooth.
+Use a spoon to nudge the beef to the side and add the cornstarch mixture to the sauce in the pot, stirring constantly.
+Select Saute and bring to a boil, stirring constantly until sauce thickens.
 Stir in green onions.

-Serve over rice; garnish with additional orange zest, green onion and red pepper flakes if desired.
+- Serve over rice or noodles, and garnish with additional orange zest, green onion, and red pepper flakes, if desired.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 341Total Fat: 15gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 101mgSodium: 577mgCarbohydrates: 12gFiber: 1gSugar: 3gProtein: 37g

 Nutrition information is calculated by Nutritionix and may not always be accurate.